demishtigov/countries/README.md

 # Countries
 A web application with brief descriptions of all the countries of the world.
 Information about countries is loaded from a third-party API.
 There are versions for phones, tablets, and computers.
-There is also a change of color background.
+There is also a theme change.

 ## Create React App
 This project was bootstrapped with Create React App.